Death as Transformation

 Psychotherapist

 Samuel Bendeck Sotillos, PsyD, LMFT, LPCC, CCMHC, NCC, CPRP, CCTP, MHRS, is a practicing psychotherapist who has worked for many years in the field of mental health and social services.
 His focus is on comparative religion and the intersection between culture, spirituality, and psychology.
-His recent works include The Quest For Who We Are: Modern Psychology and the Sacred (2023), Paths That Lead to the Same Summit: An Annotated Guide to World Spirituality (2020), and Dismantling Freud: Fake Therapy and the Psychoanalytic Worldview (2020).
+His works include The Quest For Who We Are: Modern Psychology and the Sacred (2023), Paths That Lead to the Same Summit: An Annotated Guide to World Spirituality (2020), Dismantling Freud: Fake Therapy and the Psychoanalytic Worldview (2020), and Behaviorism: The Quandary of a Psychology without a Soul (2017).
+He edited the volume, Psychology and the Perennial Philosophy (2013), and his articles have appeared in numerous journals and periodicals.
+He lives on the Central Coast of California.

 Description

-Throughout the traditional cultures of the world, there are sacred rites and ceremonies that support transpersonal levels of consciousness, modes of knowing, and healing.
-In the teachings of many world religions, one often finds an injunction to die before you die.
+In the teachings of many world religions, one often finds the injunction to die before you die.
 This refers to a psycho-spiritual process made possible through a traditional “science of the soul” which confers purification, illumination, and spiritual reintegration.
-This “alchemical” transformation serves to provide true healing, and to restore the wholeness of our primordial nature as human beings.
-Due to the desacralized foundations of modern Western psychology and its mental health treatments, it cannot access the metaphysical dimension found at the heart of all sacred psychologies.
-Without this vital understanding to help inform our therapeutic approaches, modern psychology remains at a profound impasse in its attempts to aid humanity in achieving more integrated modes of healing.
+This ‘alchemical’ transformation serves to provide true healing, and to restore the wholeness of our primordial nature as human beings.

 Notify A Colleague